arielgabbay/tau-0368.3539/README.md

-		flag - a file containing the flag for this stage queries - the number of queries needed to decrypt enc.bin port - the port to be published (each groups XORs with its mask) group/ - a directory with the files given to the group enc.bin - PKCS encryption of the flag pubkey.bin - public key of the server
+		flag - a file containing the flag for this stage queries - the number of queries needed to decrypt enc.bin port - the port to be published (each groups XORs with its mask) stage_XX.zip - the file given to the groups in the CTF group/ - a directory with the files given to the group enc.bin - PKCS encryption of the flag pubkey.bin - public key of the server